Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Simulations

-In this section, we present simulation results to show the effectiveness of the proposed approaches.
-The power grid topological data is obtained from the MATPOWER simulator.
-In order to generate the dataset corresponding to power grid signals under LAA, we simulate the differential equations in \eqref{eqn:dyn_attack1}, \eqref{eqn:dyn_attack2}, and \eqref{eqn:dyn3_LAA} using the \emph{ode-45} function of MATLAB.
-We implement the UKF and SLR algorithms using the MATLAB functions \emph{unscentedKalmanFilter} and \emph{Lasso} respectively.
-The PINN algorithm is implemented using Tensorflow.
-We use a multi-layer perceptron for PINN with three hidden layers each with $50$ neurons.
+We implement $5$ algorithms in total -- (i) SR (ii) PINN (iii) SVM (iv) NN, and (v) UKF.
+The details are as follows: (i) The SR algorithm is implemented using the \emph{Lasso} function in MATLAB. (ii) The PINN algorithm is implemented using Tensorflow.
+We use a multi-layer perceptron for PINN with three hidden layers, each with $50$ neurons.
 We use automatic differentiation to calculate the gradients.
-The NN is trained using limited memory Broyden–Fletcher–Goldfarb–Shanno algorithm (LBFGS) optimizer (similar to \cite{RaissiPINN2018}), as it is better suited when the training samples are limited.
+The NN is trained using limited memory Broyden–Fletcher–Goldfarb–Shanno algorithm (LBFGS) optimizer (similar to \cite{RaissiPINN2018}), as it is better suited when the training samples are limited. (iii) { SVM is implemented in MATLAB using Gaussian kernel function.} (iv) { NN is also implemented in MATLAB.
+For NN, three multi-layer perceptrons with ten neurons for each layer is considered.
+To avoid over-fitting problems, the cross-validation technique and the ReLU activation function are also implemented.} (v) Finally, UKF is implemented using \emph{unscentedKalmanFilter} function in MATLAB.